chovanecm/workshop-spark/java/task0-firstrun/README.md

   ```
   Inspect the files in the bin directory.
 You will soon use ```spark-shell``` to launch your first Spark job.
 Also note ```spark-submit```, which is used to submit standalone Spark programs to a cluster.

   Inspect the scripts in the sbin directory.
-These scripts help with setting up a stand-alone Spark cluster, deploying Spark to EC2 virtual machines, and a bunch of additional tasks.
+These scripts help with setting up a standalone Spark cluster, deploying Spark to EC2 virtual machines, and a bunch of additional tasks.

   Finally, take a look at the examples directory.
-You can find a number of stand-alone demo programs here, covering a variety of Spark APIs.
+You can find a number of standalone demo programs here, covering a variety of Spark APIs.
 ___

 #### 2. Spark REPL